Uncertainty Quantification in LLM Agents: Foundations, Emerging Challenges, and Opportunities: Introduction

-In addition, Sec.~\ref{sec:impli} discusses practical implications of agent UQ across diverse domains, including healthcare, software engineering, and robotics, as well as frontier LLM research on adaptive reasoning and post-training.
-Finally, we outline open problems unique to uncertainty modeling in agentic systems (Sec.~\ref{sec:open_probs}).
-Together, we view this work as a step toward providing the field with a necessary foundation and clearer direction for future research on uncertainty-aware agentic systems. \begin{itemize} \item We formalize agent UQ as a distinct problem setup and show why existing LLM UQ formulations are insufficient for interactive agent setups. \item To tackle that limitation, we present a conceptual framework for agent UQ by viewing it as a conditional uncertainty reduction process. \item To give actionable insights and promote discussion, we describe promising examples of agent UQ applications in various domains and also remaining open problems. \end{itemize}
+Then, Sec.~\ref{sec:impli} discusses \textbf{practical implications} of agent UQ across diverse domains, including healthcare, software engineering, and robotics, as well as frontier LLM research on adaptive reasoning and post-training.
+Finally, we outline \textbf{open problems} specific to uncertainty modeling in agentic systems (Sec.~\ref{sec:open_probs}).
+Together, we view this work as a step toward providing the field with a necessary foundation and clearer direction for future research on uncertainty-aware, reliable agentic systems. \begin{itemize} \item We cast agent UQ as a distinct problem setup, and build a foundation for that by providing a concrete definition and a general formulation that expresses many existing UQ setups as special cases. \item We crystallize the emerging challenges in agent UQ with numerical studies on a real-world benchmark $\tau^{2}$-bench~\citep{barres2025tau} with GPT-4.1~\citep{openai2025gpt41} and Kimi-K2.5~\citep{kimi2026}. \item To further give actionable insights and promote discussion, we describe promising examples of agent UQ applications in various domains and also remaining open problems. \end{itemize}